asibic/glassalpha/DEVELOPMENT_WORKFLOW.md

 ---

 *Last updated: September 2025*
-*All solutions tested and working on macOS with Glass Alpha project*
+*All solutions tested and working on macOS with GlassAlpha project*